ericfdunn/manifold-realms/1. Mechanics/Elements.md

 #### Fire
 - **Characteristics**: Passion, energy, transformation, and outward expression.
 - **Influence on Mind/Self**: Fire types are energetic, passionate, and often driven by the desire to express themselves and transform the world around them.
 - Spells of Fire element channel the intense passion and transformative power of flames.
-They include spells that conjure fire or flames, deal damage through fiery explosions or radiant energy, enable transmutation or rapid movement, and grant abilities to inspire or embolden others.
+They include spells that conjure fire or flames, deal damage through fiery explosions, enable rapid bursts of movement, and grant abilities to fascinate or charm others.
 #### Metal
 - **Characteristics**: Structure, discipline, intellect, and clarity.
 - **Influence on Mind/Self**: Metal types are analytical, strategic, and highly organized.
 They value clarity of thought and are often methodical in their approach.
 - Spells of Metal element focus on structure, order, and the purifying aspects of magic.
-They encompass spells that create barriers or protective shields, enhance durability or resilience, bestow abilities to manipulate or control metal, and enable the purification or removal of negative energies or influences.
+They encompass spells that create barriers or protective shields, enhance durability or resilience, bestow abilities to manipulate or control metal, and provide powers of insight or discernment.
 #### Void
 - **Characteristics**: Transcendence, spirituality, enlightenment, and the essence beyond the physical.
 - **Influence on Mind/Self**: Void types are deeply spiritual and often detached from worldly concerns, seeking a higher state of consciousness.
 - Spells of Void element tap into the mysterious emptiness and binding force that connects all things.
-They include spells that disrupt or nullify magic, create portals or dimensional rifts, grant abilities related to invisibility or intangibility, and provide powers of insight or understanding of the hidden or unknown.
+They include spells that disrupt or nullify magic, create portals or dimensional rifts, grant abilities related to invisibility or intangibility, and channel negative energy to disrupt the life force of living beings.

 ## Relationships of the Elements